-If you’ve been trading stocks, options, and ETFs for a while, you’ll notice an explosion in high-tech tools and competition for ever-lower costs.
-It’s never been easier to actively play the market, provided you choose the right trading platform, of course.
+If you trade stocks, options, and ETFs, you’ve probably noticed an explosion in high-tech tools and competition for ever-lower costs.
+It’s never been easier to actively play the market, provided you choose the right trading platform.

 Not all trading platforms are created equal.